Listen to this article.

 PARENTS WHO RECEIVE A PRENATAL DIAGNOSIS OF A LIFE-LIMITING CONDITION ARE AT AN INCREASED RISK FOR PERINATAL MENTAL HEALTH COMPLICATIONS.
-THE ANTICIPATORY GRIEF AND ANXIETY EXPERIENCED FOLLOWING THE DIAGNOSIS AND THROUGHOUT PREGNANCY CONTINUATION ARE RISK FACTORS FOR MOOD DISORDERS IN THE ANTEPARTUM AND POSTPARTUM PERIODS FOR BOTH MOTHERS AND FATHERS.

 Since perinatal loss has negative impacts on parents, both psychologically and socially, it is imperative that medical professionals intervene as early in the carrying to term process as possible.
 Early intervention and management of perinatal mental health issues help parents find support, create coping strategies, and receive appropriate medical treatments.
 Early intervention and management also promote healthy processing and adjustment not only for the parents but also for any children they have or plan to have.

 Parents navigating a life-limiting prenatal diagnosis and pregnancy continuation often lack the support and resources they need to identify, understand, and manage perinatal mental health complications, because it can be difficult for both patient and practitioner to distinguish between a parent’s grief and their overall mental health.
 The experience of grief and the process of mourning are normal, valid, and expected following a diagnosis, throughout pregnancy, during labor and delivery, and in the bereavement period that follows the death of the baby.